AdamVarco1/kalah/README.md

 $ mvn clean install

-4. Launch Tomcat and deploy the war file to it
+4. Launch Tomcat and deploy the war file to it.
+The target folder with the build and war files is included in the repository.
+So for your convenience you can go to this step immediately after cloning the repository

 5. Access the deployed webapp at